rydmike/flex_color_scheme/README.md

   @override
   Widget build(BuildContext context) {
-    // Select a predefined flex scheme to use.
-Feel free to modify the used
-    // FlexScheme enum value below to try other predefined flex color schemes. const FlexScheme usedFlexScheme = FlexScheme.mandyRed;
+    // Define which predefined flex scheme to use.
+Go ahead and try some other one. const FlexScheme usedFlexScheme = FlexScheme.mandyRed;
     return MaterialApp(
       debugShowCheckedModeBanner: false,
       title: 'FlexColorScheme',
-      // Use a predefined light theme for the app and call toTheme method
+      // Use a light scheme with the light FlexColorScheme factory and the toTheme method.
-      // to create the theme from the defined color scheme.
       theme: FlexColorScheme.light(colors: FlexColor.schemes[usedFlexScheme].light).toTheme,
       // We do the exact same definition for the dark theme, but using
       // FlexColorScheme.dark factory and the dark FlexSchemeColor in FlexColor.schemes.
       darkTheme: FlexColorScheme.dark(colors: FlexColor.schemes[usedFlexScheme].dark).toTheme,
-      // Use the above dark or light theme based on active themeMode.
+      // Use the above dark or light theme, based on active themeMode: light/dark/system
       themeMode: themeMode,
       // This simple example app has only one page.
       home: HomePage(